Blog

 Building the Ideal Laboratory Information System Software Solution: Supporting Compliance, Efficiency, and Quality

 “Although the new regulations aren’t as harsh as originally proposed and seek to enhance the quality and safety of LDTs, FDA oversight will result in an added layer of bureaucracy and cost for medical labs,” said LigoLab CEO Suren Avunjian.
-“Because of this, comprehensive, adaptable, and robust software solutions with features to help labs navigate the complexities of the new rule will be even more in demand.”
+“Because of this, comprehensive, adaptable, and robust medical LIS software solutions with features designed to help labs navigate the complexities of the new rule will be even more in demand.”

 Learn More: Laboratory Information Systems Are Not Commodities!